Steven Moffat: The Unfriend

 On 13 February 2020, Chichester Festival Theatre announced that the play The Unfriend, written by Moffat, was intended to have its world premiere as part of the 2020 Festival Theatre season in the Minerva Theatre.
 However, due to the COVID-19 pandemic the play's opening night was postponed until 26 May 2022.
 It was directed by Mark Gatiss and featured Amanda Abbington, Frances Barber, Reece Shearsmith, and Michael Simkins.
 Following a successful run in Chichester, the play transferred to the Criterion Theatre, London, in January 2023, and thence, with Sarah Alexander as Debbie, and Lee Mack as Peter, to Wyndham's Theatre in January 2024.

+Later work (2022–present)

+2022 saw the release of two miniseries by Moffat: HBO's romantic drama The Time Traveler's Wife starring Rose Leslie and Theo James, and BBC One's thriller Inside Man with David Tennant and Stanley Tucci.
+In 2024, the ITV1 comedy-drama Douglas Is Cancelled was broadcast, which reunited Moffat with Doctor Who actors Karen Gillan and Alex Kingston.

+In August 2025, Channel 4 announced it had commissioned the comedy drama Number 10, written by Moffat.
+The show focuses on the staff at 10 Downing Street, and stars Jenna Coleman from Doctor Who and Katherine Kelly from Doctor Who spin-off Class.